-As a point of clarification, many of the manufacturing companies that have an ERP system expressed the concern that the CRM features available in their ERP system were inadequate and opted to purchase a dedicated CRM system (refer to Figure 3).
+As a point of clarification, many of the manufacturing companies that have an ERP system expressed the concern that the CRM features available in their ERP solution were inadequate and opted to purchase a dedicated CRM system (refer to Figure 3).

-Why is This Important?
-How Does the Market Define this Category of Businesses?
+Why Is This Important?
+How Does the Market Define This Category of Businesses?

 When it comes to choosing technology solutions that best fit your particular business, understanding how your business is classified is important.
-This is why many technology solutions are built with business classifications in mind, and have features and pricing that correlate to these business classifications.
+This is why many technology solutions are built with business classifications in mind and have features and pricing that correlate to these business classifications.

 The new model focuses much more on consumer-friendly software products, rather than catering almost exclusively to companies in the enterprise sector.
 This initiated a flood of more cost effective and less complicated solutions, all geared to SMB needs.

 But this isn’t to say that the process is without its challenges.
-It still makes good business sense to follow a set of principles that guide the selection process, and below we analyze our respondents’ views with regard to this process, and what lessons can be gleaned from their experiences.
+It still makes good business sense to follow a set of principles that guide the selection process.
+Below, we analyze our respondents’ views with regard to this process and what lessons can be gleaned from their experiences.

 Buyer Behavior: A Guide to the CRM Selection Process

-The graph above (Figure 4) represents the distribution of the software and tools used by companies to cover important CRM functions.
-In these choices, we can surmise that there was a lot of improvisation and creativity that took place.
-For example, using basic tools like Excel, Gmail, Outlook, and Office indicate that many of these options were used to build databases to store customer contact information and other such functions.
+The graph below (Figure 4) represents the distribution of the software and tools used by companies to cover important CRM functions.
+In these choices, we can surmise that a lot of improvisation and creativity took place.
+For example, using basic tools like Excel, Gmail, Outlook and Office indicate that many of these options were used to build databases to store customer contact information and other such functions.

 Here are some findings provided by our respondents, with regard to the software and tools used in place of CRM:

-- Approximately 500 solutions and tools were used by our sample group of 254 companies
+- Approximately 500 solutions and tools were used by our sample group of 254 companies.

-- Of the 500 solutions and tools mentioned, 300 were neither CRM solutions nor CRM-related solutions
+- Of the 500 solutions and tools mentioned, 300 were neither CRM solutions nor CRM-related solutions.

 The Principle Reasons Businesses Tell Us They’re Ready to Invest in CRM